Hugo Stinnes Schiffahrt: Hugo Stinnes Schiffahrt GmbH

 In 1989, the Iron Curtain fell and the GDR (East Germany) collapsed.
 East and West Germany re-united (October 1990).
 The Volkseigene Betriebe ("People-owned enterprises") were privatized.

 In 1992, KG Monsun (a fully owned subsidiary of Hugo Stinnes, branch office Hamburg) and 'Deutsche Seereederei Rostock GmbH' founded the shipping company “DSR Stinnes West Indies Services GmbH”, domiciled in Hamburg.
 The company name was changed into “H. Stinnes Linien GmbH” in 1998.
 Deutsche Seereederei acquired the remaining shares from the Stinnes family in 2002 and moved the company’s headquarters from Hamburg to Rostock.
 By means of a buy-out, Deutsche Seereederei sold the activities of “Hugo Stinnes Linien GmbH” in 2008 to “Stinnes Holding GmbH”, a company founded by Mr. Jens Kroczek.
-This company continues the shipping activities to date under the name “Hugo Stinnes Schiffahrt GmbH”.
+This company continues its shipping activities to date under the name “Hugo Stinnes Schiffahrt GmbH”.

 Although no longer in possession of the Stinnes family since more than a decade, “Hugo Stinnes Schiffahrt GmbH” is nowadays the only company bearing the name Stinnes and operating in one of the three original fields of activity of the Stinnes conglomerate (coal mining, metallurgical industry, shipping).
 Besides operating a full container service from and to South Africa, the Rostock domiciled “Hugo Stinnes Schiffahrt GmbH” is a specialist for the ocean transport of breakbulk-, heavy load- and project cargo between Northern Europe, the Caribbean and Mexico, thus continuing the tradition of Ozean-Linie from 1921.